Skip to content

 How much do web designers charge?

 Before we get to the answer, let’s come to a concrete understanding of what website design is.
-Website design is what your website will look like.
+Website design is what your website will look like – including mobile design.
 That is it.
 To design a website you do not know how to develop or actually create one.
 If I ask a designer to help with a website that will sell used cars, they may give me the design in the form of a PDF, a photoshop file, or even just image files.
 The files would include the imagery you are going to use, the font styles, sizes and colors, and stuff like line and letter spacing.
 The designer does not do anything else.

 How do you decide who will design and develop your website?